Should You Rent a Car or Use a Taxi in Niue?

 • Affordable rental hire rates

-• Niue is small so you don’t have to fuel up too often
+• Niue is small so you don’t have to fuel up too often.

-Cons of Using a Rental Car
+The Cons of Renting a Car in Niue

 • Fuel is expensive

-• Not as eco-friendly as other transport
+• Not eco-friendly

-Using The Taxi in Niue: The Pros and Cons
+Renting a Bicycle or E-Bike in Niue: The Pros and Cons

 • It’s a way of getting around if you can’t drive